hypre-space/hypre/src/docs/usr-manual/solvers-boomeramg.rst

 ``HYPRE_BoomerAMGSetJacobiTruncTheshold`` (for Jacobi interpolation only).

-Note that the default interpolation is extended+i interpolation [DFNY2008]_ truncated to 4 elements per row.
+Note that the default interpolation is extended+i interpolation [DFNY2008]_ truncated to 4 elements per row, for CPUs, and a version of this interpolation based on matrix operations for GPUs [LiSY2021]_.

 Non-Galerkin Options